 - 19. Store the wheel cover or center cap in the trunk.
-Make sure it does not get scratched or damaged. - 20.
-Lower the trunk floor, then close the trunk lid.
+Make sure it does not get scratched or damaged.

+- 20.Lower the trunk floor, and close the trunk lid.

+- 21. On U.S. models

+Your vehicle's original tire has a

+tire pressure monitoring system

+sensor.
+To replace a tire, refer to

+Changing a Tire with TPMS (see

+page 214).